The Past Is Always About the Present

 Or maybe Sara’s going back there because she never fully understood why this happened at all.
 Instead she and Brad “patched it up," but she was left with too many questions that she was reluctant to pursue for whatever reason.
 Now those lingering questions rise to surface, triggered perhaps by stress or subtle shifts in the relationship now.

 Trauma can be big or small but always in the eyes of the beholder.
 The person who was sexually abused may freeze up or dissociate when being held too tightly in a non-sexual way.
 Being suddenly cut off by another driver may trigger road rage after that car accident months ago.

-Here the links to the past may or may not be so clear, and this is one case where it is less about the present and really more about past.
-There may be body reactions, sense of panic, hyper-vigilance, flashbacks; triggers in the present are tied to unresolved trauma.
+Here the links to the past may or may not be so clear, and this is one case where it is less about the present and really more about the past.
+There may be bodily reactions, a sense of panic, hyper-vigilance, flashbacks; triggers in the present are tied to unresolved trauma.

 The past is about depression